davestephens/ansible-nas/docs/installation.md

 7. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need `sudo` to install Ansible roles).

 8. Run the playbook - something like `ansible-playbook -i inventories/my-ansible-nas/inventory nas.yml -b -K` should do you nicely.
+Ensure you are in the `~\ansible-nas\` directory, not `inventories/my-ansible-nas/group_vars/`, as there are two nas.yml files.